vllm-project/vllm/docs/source/getting_started/installation/hpu-gaudi.md

 (installation-gaudi)=

-# Installation with Intel® Gaudi® AI Accelerators
+# Installation for Intel® Gaudi®

 This README provides instructions on running vLLM with Intel Gaudi devices.